 Recent lab papers include:

-A paper in Science on the effects of temperature and precipitation on natural selection. *Now highly cited*.
+A paper in Science on the effects of temperature and precipitation on natural selection. *Highly cited*.

-Jim Whiting's paper in Molecular Ecology, which looks at correlations between life history and immune system activity in three-spined stickleback.
+Jim Whiting's paper in Mol.
+Ecol., looking at correlations between life history and immune system activity in three-spined stickleback.

 Abdul Rahman Singkam's paper in Journal of Fish Biology, on the correct way to determine stickleback age using otolith ear bones.

-Chris Heward has published a large analysis of the habitat correlates of native woodcock, a declining bird species in the UK, in J. Ornithology.
+Chris Heward published an analysis of the habitat correlates of native woodcock, a declining bird species in the UK, in J. Ornithology.

 A meta-analysis of environmental determinants of natural selection, in American Naturalist.